Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/2-webGL:-first-program.md

 gl.clear(gl.COLOR_BUFFER_BIT)
 ```

 The function name `clear` might seem unintuitive at first.
 Taken literally, **to clear means to erase**.
-When WebGL clears the color buffer, it erases all previous pixel data and **fills the buffer with default values**.
+When WebGL clears the color buffer, it erases all previous pixel color data and **fills the buffer with default values**.

 In this case, the default value is the **clear color** that we set in the previous step using `gl.clearColor`.
 As a result, the entire canvas is filled with that color.

 Now, what is the argument `gl.COLOR_BUFFER_BIT`?
 A buffer is a block of memory that has been allocated to store data, and WebGL has different kinds of buffers like:

-- **color buffer** : Stores color information of each pixel
+- **color buffer**: Stores color information of each pixel
-- **depth buffer** : As WebGl is a 3D rendering engine, hence we need a buffer to store depth of each pixel.
+- **depth buffer**: As WebGL is a 3D rendering engine, hence we need a buffer to store depth of each pixel, this buffer will be studied in detail the 3D rendering chapters.
-- **Stencil buffer**:Works like a stencil or mask.
+- **Stencil buffer**: Works like a stencil or mask.
 It controls **where drawing is allowed or blocked** on the canvas.
   Even if the GPU tries to draw everywhere, only the pixels that pass the stencil test are actually
   written to the canvas.
+We generally do not need to deal with this.

-Now the argument `gl.COLOR_BUFFER_BIT` is a numeric constant that works like a flag and tells the clear function to clear the color bit with the color specified by the `gl.clearColor` function.
+Now the argument `gl.COLOR_BUFFER_BIT` is a numeric constant that works like a flag and tells the clear function to clear the color buffer with the color specified by the `gl.clearColor` function.

 Similarly we have `gl.DEPTH_BUFFER_BIT` for referring to depth buffer and `gl.STENCIL_BUFFER_BIT` for stencil buffer.